 Many of us might have experienced the feelings of smoldering rage like a barbecue as well as the internal burning of jealousy that is is more like a microwave.
 We can also recognize that these emotions are painful in different ways, right?

 These analogies can be very helpful in helping us to look at our emotions as passing experiences.
 But in the heat of the moment, we can blaze or cook in anger or jealousy.
 And we often make the situation worse by holding on to these feelings for hours, days, or even longer.
 And if we recognize this, then we can ask the questions: Does this feel good?
 Do we benefit?

 My pain, my difficulties.
 These all involve a strong sense of self-cherishing or grasping.
 But why don’t we see this right away?
-Because we’re usually ignorant of the extent of our attachment to self.
-So first, we need to recognize this and then we need to admit the source of the problem.
+Because we’re usually ignorant of the extent of our attachment to ourselves.
+So first, we need to recognize this, and then we need to admit the source of the problem.

 Meditation Allows Us Space to Soften

 Now, once we’ve seen the reality of our situation, things don’t magically change.
 But slowly and steadily, we can unclench and relax our self-clinging because we can see how it doesn’t bring any benefit.
 And gradually our compassion will widen and become more sincere.
 In the beginning, as we practice compassion, we may feel that we are faking it a bit (or a lot!).
 That’s ok!
 We are undoing a lifetime of self-centered habitual patterns, so we can’t expect immediate results.
 However, if we stay with meditation on compassion then we’ll build new networks and patterns, and the compassion will become genuine.

 We’re meditating and we should remember that the Tibetan word for meditation, “Gom” (Tib. sgom) means becoming familiar with or habituating.
 If we just keep doing the practice without judging ourselves, comparing, or expecting something, then compassion has space to soften us.